leandrosev/Machine-Learning-with-Python/README.md

       Best Results: Accuracy more than 94% (BERT)

    # 3. Auction sales analysis.
-Pedicting Close Price, probablity of selling and Starting Bid optimization
+Pedicting Closing Price, probablity of selling and Starting Bid optimization
     (auction_sales.ipynb)

     Dataset from Ebay.
 Contains auction data of 12 popular items, from 150 users.